itkhanz/Appium-Test/README.md

     * Click on "OK Cancel dialog with a message"
 * Click on "List dialog"
 * Validate the appearance of this dialog
-  * This command will only be successfully is the popup alert displayed in previous step is handled automatically
+  * This command will only be successfully if the popup alert displayed in previous step is handled automatically

 ### TestCase 03: Find all connected Device UDIDs and Disable WiFi of device not connected to Internet